isabellahu77/Isabella_BSE_Portfolio/index.md

 For my second milestone, I was able to figure out the servo movement to have it track the light, as well as implement the smart phone charging module into my solar tracker.
 The mount of the solar tracker is not very stable, and due to the structure's geometry, there are a lot of vibrations as the servos move.
 The solar panel is set to track the light.
 So using some geometry, it is designed to move toward where there is the most light using the four ambient light sensors.
 Because of the equations used when calculating the angle of the servos, the solar panel is very unlikely to reach exactly where the light is hitting it.
 This is because there will always be light registered in the sensors, as it is almost impossible to only have light onto one sensor, or have the light values equal to each other.
 I plan to work more on the math behind the angles of the servos, and hopefully have more accurate movement before my next milestone.
 Because the lithium power module was broken in my previous milestone, I couldn’t include the smart phone charging port, but I was able to finish it for this milestone.
 The power module is connected to the solar panel and a set of batteries which is then connected to the charging port.
 The solar energy is converted into electric energy via solar panels through the input port.
 The output port is then interfaced with the rechargeable batteries and the electric energy is saved into the batteries.
 Before my third milestone, I plan on designing a new servo mount using CAD to combat the shaking of the solar panel, as well as add a few modifiers like having a voltage sensor or having a smartphone to be able to control the project.

 ## Progress:
-- finished coding portion of project
+- finished coding portion of project : have all the projects finished, might need to modify code for servo movement
-- have yet to build new servo mount
+- have yet to build new servo mount : 3D print

 ## Challenges:
-- figuring out angle of servos based on light sensor values
+- figuring out angle of servos based on light sensor values, using trig functions to determine angle
 - trying to fix servo movement

 ## Next Steps: